GwennyB/for-synapse/README.md

 ## Running the solution

-Add your OpenAI API key and model selection in user secrets:
+First, clone the repo and build the solution.
+Then add your OpenAI API key and model selection in user secrets:
 ```
 dotnet user-secrets set OpenAIKey <your-api-key-here>
 dotnet user-secets set OpenAIModel <your-model-choice-here>